Dušanka Sifnios: Awards

 She received an award for life achievement, the highest accolade of the "Association of the ballet artists of Serbia" in 1998 and was a recipient of the "Special recognition for artistic contribution to the national culture of Serbia", colloquially styled national pension in 2007.

 Madlenianum Opera has named one of its halls "Sifnios Hall", in ballerina's honor.
 The hall is mainly intended for educational ballet work.

 Style

-Already at the beginning of her career she presented exceptional talent, expressing a superb command over classical ballet technique, sweetness and ease with which she performed even the most complicated choreographies.
-Her dancing was characterized by secure technique, beauty of the lines and a specific charm.
-Later she danced only the modern ballet repertoire and gradually grew into a strong dancing individuality which, apart from brilliant technique, possessed inner impulsiveness which gave unusual strength to her creations.
+Early in her career, Sifnios was noted for her classical ballet technique.
+She was described as having a strong command of classical ballet technique and as performing complex choreography with ease.
+Her dancing was characterized by secure technique, clear lines, and a distinctive stage presence.
+She later focused on modern ballet and developed a distinctive style combining technical skill with expressive intensity.

 On the very first rehearsal for Boléro, Béjart’s told her to take off her shoes.
 She continued to perform often without shoes, earning the nickname “barefoot ballerina”.